Block Schedule

 The Place

 Camp 17 is located on a ridge between Ptarmigan Glacier and Lemon Creek Glacier, and at a col between Vesper Peak and Cairn Peak.
-The Lemon Creek Glacier is a fantastic field site for research questions that benefit from being able to consider the entire watershed.
+The Lemon Creek Glacier is a fantastic field site for academic activities that benefit from being able to consider the entire watershed.
 The entire glacier is accessible from Camp 17, its mass balance has been consistently monitored for decades, and the stream that drains the watershed, Lemon Creek, is well monitored by the USGS.

 Lemon Creek Glacier also hosts Lake Linda, a supraglacial lake that often drains (probably subglacially, although this is up for debate) in late June or early July.
 Lake Linda has long been the subject of academic discussion at Camp 17 and invites further inquiry.